 The VJU offers a variety of social events, educational programming, and social action initiatives throughout the year—ice cream socials, inter-religious discussions, lectures, game and movie nights, workshops, sushi making, bagel brunches, an end-of-the-year barbecue, and more.
 We often collaborate with other campus organizations on events.

-The Bayit has a kosher dairy kitchen, where Shabbat meals are prepared.
-We bring in a kosher meat caterer for Rosh Hashana and the two Seders.
-Kosher luncheon meats are available in the All Campus Dining Center, as well as a wide variety of vegetarian food.
-Expanded kosher options, prepared in the Bayit kitchen, are available during Passover.
+The Bayit has a kosher dairy kitchen where Shabbat meals are prepared.
+Kosher meals are available in the All Campus Dining Center, as well as a wide variety of vegetarian food.
+Expanded kosher for Passover options are also available during Passover.

 Vassar’s Challah for Hunger chapter is an independent student organization that bakes about 50 challahs every Wednesday night in the Bayit kitchen.
 The challahs are then sold on Thursday in the College Center, raising thousands of dollars every year for hunger relief.
 Specialty challah flavors include chocolate chip, chai, pesto, and more.
 Learn how to get involved here.